MaJDa-sh/shop_on_rails/README.md

 ## License
 © 2025 Robert Moń, Kacper Majda All Rights Reserved.
-You use whenever you want for non-commercial purposes.
+Use this stuff whenever you want for non-commercial purposes.